digitalbazaar/bedrock-test/README.md

   ```
   This will run the test file `test.js`.
 - `test.js` will load the required modules, including `bedrock-test` and start Bedrock.
-- `index.js` in the module's `./lib` direcotry will be run and any required modules are loaded from the `test/node_modules` directory.
+- `index.js` in the module's `./lib` directory will be run and any required modules are loaded from the `test/node_modules` directory.
  - The module's configuration file, `config.js`, is loaded first, but it's important to note that the last config file will override previous configurations.
 For example, in our case `config.test.js` will override `config.js` since the test configuration file is loaded later.
  - `bedrock.events.on(bedrock.test.configure)` is a listener that will execute on bedrock.test.configure, which is set in the `bedrock-test` module.
 This will then load `test.config.js`.
 - `test.config.js` sets up the database and creates permission roles.
 It also loads up all the test files contained in the `mocha` directory through this line: